pierswalker71/pierswalker71/README.md

 ### Hi there 👋
-I am a data scientist with an engineering and systems-engineering background.
+I am a Data Scientist with a background in operational research, engineering and systems-engineering.

-Welcome to my github, which will contain a selection of my personal data science projects.
+Welcome to my github, which will contain a selection of my personal data science projects using Python.
-I work mainly with Python and Jupyter notebooks.
+I love Pandas for data manipulationand analysis and sklearn for machine learning. .

 Thanks for looking.